SravanPro/calcPYNQ/README.md

 # calcPYNQ
-Scientific calculator, with the PYNQ Z2's onboard processor now driving the LCD display instead of the arduino
+Scientific calculator, with the PYNQ Z2's onboard processor now driving the LCD display instead of the arduino arduino is now only being used for supplying power to the custom keyboard (3.3V) and the LCD display (5V).

 https://github.com/user-attachments/assets/dd0c0fe2-b2ab-4703-a6a6-311b376d9f0f